kathlynpurcell/cygrid/README.md

 * `cython 0.23.4` or later
 * `astropy 1.0` or later

-(Older versions of these libraries may work, but we did not test this!)
+(Older versions of these libraries may work, but we didn't test this!)

 ### Examples ###